asomsiko/python-security-tutorial/doc/serialization.md

 TODO: demo how restricted pickler can be used

-At the end whis will not ptotect you.
+At the end whis will not protect you.
 Dedicated hacker can always find a way.
 Avoid using pickle.
 Consider JSON or protobuf as secure alternatives.

 [python-can-i-safely-unpickle-untrusted-data](https://stackoverflow.com/questions/25353753/python-can-i-safely-unpickle-untrusted-data)